curegit/flacopyus/README.md

   -h, --help            show this help message and exit -v, --verbose         verbose output
-  -f, --force           disable safety checks and force continuing
+  -f, --force           disable safety checks and force continuing --opusenc EXE         specify an opusenc executable binary to use --prefer-external     prefer an external binary instead of the internal one
+                        (Windows-only option)

 Opus encoding options:
   Note that changing these options will NOT trigger re-encoding of existing